You can change a woman's life...

 Are you an attorney?

 Download and complete the Cooperating Attorney Form.
 Once you download the form, the button to submit via email will work.
-You can also return it to Denise Rhone, CWEALF's Legal Education and Outreach Coordinator via fax or mail.
+You can also return it to Denise Rhone, CWEALF's Legal Education Manager via fax or mail.